-These days, it’s common for therapy seekers to shop around before settling on someone to work with.
-They might be considering different kinds of therapy, or just looking for someone who feels like exactly the right fit before moving forward with sessions.
+These days, it’s common for therapy seekers to shop around before settling on a clinician to work with.
+They might be considering different kinds of therapy, or just looking for someone who feels like exactly the right fit before moving forward with ongoing sessions.

 The answer, it turns out, is yes and no.